Documentation

 Consult the Contingency Plan and the Customer Service Plan.

-Learn about our customer loyalty programs- the TAP Miles&Go Program and the loyalty program for companies, tap|corporate.
+Learn about our customer loyalty programs- the TAP Miles&Go Program and the loyalty program for companies, TAP Corporate.

 Verify the service charges and consult the list of charges for the following: